yashsinha1611/sfdocs_Build_AI/docs/Tracing/aspdotnetcore.md

 - Elastic.Apm.NetCoreAll
 - Snappyflow.NetCoretrace.Utility

-These packages can be installed using Nuget package manager in Visual Studio or using .NET CLI commands given below.
+These packages can be installed using the Nuget package manager in Visual Studio or using .NET CLI commands given below.

    ```
    dotnet add package SnappyFlow.NetCoretrace.Utility --version 0.1.6